This post may contain affiliate links. Please read my disclosure and privacy policy.

 Preheat the oven to 400ºF and line a large baking sheet with parchment paper.

-In a large mixing bowl, combine the blanched almond flour, the arrowroot starch and ground flax seeds (or the egg), baking powder, garlic powder, oregano, and salt.
-Whisk well to help break up any clumps.
+In a large mixing bowl, combine the blanched almond flour, baking powder, garlic powder, oregano, and salt.
+(If you’re making the vegan version, add the ground flax and arrowroot starch, too.

 Step 2:

-Transfer the almond flour pizza dough to the center of the pan and use your hands to press the dough into a large circle, about a 1/4-inch thick and 8 to 10 inches in diameter.
+Transfer the almond flour pizza dough to the center of the pan, then use your hands to press the dough into a large circle, about 1/4-inch thick and 8 to 10 inches in diameter.

 Step 3:

-Once the crust has cooked for 10 minutes, remove it from the oven and add a thin layer of tomato sauce.
-Then add any toppings you like, such as sliced vegetables or sausage, and sprinkle on the cheese.
+Once the crust has cooked for 10 minutes, remove it from the oven and add a thin layer of marinara or pizza sauce.
+Then add any toppings you like, such as sliced vegetables, sausage, pepperoni, and/or shredded cheese.

 Ingredients